The Four Forces of Physics and Bosons in General

 Giancoli, Douglas C. 1991.
 Physics: Principles with Applications 3rd ed.
 Prentice Hall.

 Picture of Higgs boson potential mass range by Aesir.le, public domain

 This post is part of the series: Particle Physics in Cosmology

-provides an explanation for three of the four fundamental forces of nature – electromagnetism and the strong and weak forces, using force mediating gauge bosons and a mass mediating Higgs boson particle.
+The Standard Model of particle physics identifies the elementary particles of matter and provides an explanation for three of the four fundamental forces of nature - electromagnetism and the strong and weak forces, using force mediating gauge bosons and a mass mediating Higgs boson particle.